 While a perfectly centered shot has it’s place; using different angles gives a unique perspective that leads to one of a kind photos.
 Using different angles can also hide trash, get around people, circumvent a narrow focal length, and add creative flare.

-5. Embrace The Moment
+5. Embrace the Moment In Mural Photography

 Using these techniques and applying our own personal shooting styles, Ashley and I photographed the same subjects but with very different results.
 So get out there, go shoot, and create something special.